 This doesn’t mean you should abandon a sense of balance and stack a plate with grilled chicken — like all good things, overeating protein could be harmful to your long-term health.
 The caloric density of a macronutrient is simply contextual knowledge you can use as you create the nutrition plan that works best for you.

-Protein is a crucial component of your diet, able to help you be at your physical best.
 It also has the ability to curb your hunger — this means you should start your day with a protein-packed breakfast and incorporate a key protein element into each meal and snack as you continue throughout the day.
 Bare also recommends you have a protein-heavy snack or meal within two hours after your workout.
 “Building out your own personal nutrition plan is specific to your fitness goals, diet/food preference and what you enjoy.
 Have fun, train hard and eat your protein!”

 As an Amazon partner, Playbook may earn a portion of qualifying sales.